Jaccodouma/GD-A3/README.md

   - A tab on the map with all teams/units

 - Vehicles
-  - Limit vehicle speed (to match player walk / run speed) The ACE function does not take speed, maybe use onEachFrame EH to poll for speed and lock.
   - Vehicle damage status easier to see
   - Can we stabilize the gun when vehicle turning?